-Both programs run independently of the other with separate steering groups overseeing the planning and work carried out.
-Work is largely undertaken by contractors but partner organisations also provide in-kind as well as financial support.
+Both programs did run independently of the other with separate steering groups overseeing the planning and work carried out until 2023 where both groups were merged to form a single management and operational group (Western Australian Rubber Vine Advisory Group - WARVAC).
+Ground work is largely undertaken by contractors but partner organisations also provide in-kind as well as financial support.
+Coordination of the programs is provided to the group by DPIRD on a fee for service basis.